 "Dave was a steadfast, loyal friend to my husband, who valued his friendship greatly," Barbara said.
 "He always dressed in black and he had an even temperament.
 He loved to tease me and joke a lot.
-He was a gentle soul.
 He was a good friend."